 You will be provided with all the basic resources and materials needed for your programme.
 Some additional fees are required to cover the cost of trips to international destinations and activities required to participate in to gain the criteria to pass this course.
 Costs approximately - £450 per year.

-Four GCSEs at grade 4 or above including English
+Four GCSEs at Grade 4 including English and Maths.

 A Level 2 Diploma at Merit plus English and Maths, plus a good reference from your current tutor for attitude, behaviour, attendance and punctuality.